 Q. Should I repair my radiator, or should I replace it?

-You’ll need to consider several factors regarding repairing or replacing your radiator.
+There are several factors to consider regarding repairing or replacing your radiator.
 The first is the age of the system.
 Electric radiators last up to 20 years or so, but cast-iron radiators can last several decades if properly maintained.
-Old units that aren’t efficient, cost a lot to maintain, or are difficult to find replacement parts for should probably be replaced.
+Old units that aren’t efficient, cost a lot to maintain, or have difficult-to-find replacement parts should probably be replaced.
 However, you can ask your plumber about radiator insulation.
-Reflector foil panels can be installed behind radiators against the walls to force heat into the house rather than outside.
+Reflector foil panels can be installed behind radiators against the walls to force heat into the house rather than outside when heating is inconsistent.
 This could be a simple solution, but it might not be enough if a radiator is simply wearing out.

 Otherwise, you’ll also need to consider how much you’re spending on repairs each year.
-While there are unique circumstances like frozen, burst pipes that will cost more than normal, your average repair costs should average only $600 or less.
-When it costs more than $1,000 for repairs, it’s time to consider replacement since you can purchase a new unit for between $1,000 and $3,500.
+While there are unique circumstances like frozen, burst pipes that will cost more than normal repairs, in general repair costs should average only $600 or less.
+When it costs more than $1,000 for repairs, it’s time to consider replacement, since you can purchase a new unit for $1,000 to $3,500.